OffDynamicsRL/off-dynamics-rl/docs/tutorials/2_call_example.md

                   shift_level='0.5'):
 ```

-One needs to specify the env_type (should be one of `mujoco, antmaze, adroit, sawyer`), the environment name (e.g., 'pen-broken-joint'), as well as the shift level.
+One needs to specify the env_type (should be one of `mujoco, antmaze, adroit, sawyer`), the environment name (e.g., `pen-broken-joint`), as well as the shift level.
 It then returns the environment in ODRL.

 To call datasets from ODRL, it is recommended to use the `call_odrl_dataset` function,